How to use ts-proto or Protocol Buffers with Deno

 There are 3 problems with the generated code that can be fixed by adding flags to the protoc command:

-1. It gets put in the same directory as the .proto files.
-This isn’t a Deno specific issue, but it is something we will fix nonetheless.
+.protofiles.
+This isn’t a Deno specific issue, but it is something we will fix nonetheless. - It uses

 The problems are fixed by adding the following flags to the protoc command: